davidfsemedo/TRECVID-VisualStories/evaluation/README.md

 ---
 ##### Contact:

-If you have any question, please contact:
+If you have any question or if you find any issue, please contact:
 David Semedo - Email: df.semedo@campus.fct.unl.pt

 The NOVASEARCH Team.